lushaylabs/lushay-code/README.md

 This extension automates the execution of the open source FPGA toolchain.
 This project is a wrapper around OSS-CAD-Suite which does the heavy lifting of providing all the prebuilt binaries for the OS toolchain.

+Currently only the following boards are supported:
+- Tang Nano 9K
+- Tang Nano 4K
+- Tang Nano 1K
+- Tang Nano

-Currently this extension only supports the Tang Nano 9K, support for other FPGAs is planned and welcomed.
+Support for other FPGAs is planned and welcomed.

 Features Include:
 - Building Project (yosys + nextpnr + apicula)